 If this current plan continues, and we assume an 8% interest growth on the $5,000 she is saving each year.
 After ten years (age 45), she will have an unimpressive $74,000 saved for retirement.

 At that point her debt would be gone.
 Maybe I am not giving her plan enough credit.
-What if she started saving then after that point?
+What if she started saving after her loans are paid off in 10 years?

 Let’s say she started maxing out her 401K and with her employer’s contribution and additional voluntary matching, she started investing $56,000 (max for 401K in 2018) for the next twenty years.